zwangzw-zw/phishingdnstest/README.md

 - The DNS resolver used for the queries
 - The top 10 most common non-blocked IP addresses

+## Acknowledgments

+- A special thanks to OpenAI's ChatGPT for assisting in documentation.

 ## License

 This project is open source and available under the [BSD 3-Clause License](LICENSE).